LearnTeachCode/mob-coding/README.md

 ### 2017-04-10

+**Today's daily learning blog post: http://learningnerd.com/2017/04/10/**

 **Milestones:**

 - Starting keeping learning notes in my blog, instead of just dumping them all in here.
 (Better to reserve this doc just for short summaries.)

 - After a lot of wasted time because of a couple typos, I successfully created a new GitHub gist from within my app using a client-side AJAX POST request to the GitHub API!

+### 2017-04-11

+**Today's daily learning blog post: http://learningnerd.com/2017/04/11/**

+**Milestones:**

+- Successfully created, forked, and edited a gist using the GitHub API!
+- Integrated new events and logic flow into the app for saving version history using GitHub gists!
+- The app can now create and edit gists on each user's turn, but not working for forks yet.